directus-labs/guest-authoring/do-apps/index.md

 And today, I am proud to be able to share that passion with you, to help you learn how to "quickly" deploy Directus onto the Digital Ocean App Platform.
 Using DO Apps will create a fresh build of Directus for you with any extensions you want to add by simply editing the included Dockerfile.

 Now you might be thinking why would I want to use the DO App Platform?
 Well it's a fully managed solution.
 You do not have to worry about any underlying infrastructure and it can auto-scale automatically to keep your backend running smoothly.
+You can use it for quick development or for full production use.

 ## Before You Start
 You will need to decide if you are wanting to deploy for development or for production.
 As this will change the way you configure your app and possibly database.

-If you configuring for development, you do not need a redis server or managed database. (you can attach a development database during configuration steps that can be upgraded to a managed one at a later time)
+If you configuring for development environment, you do not need a redis server or managed database.
+You can attach a development database during configuration steps that can be upgraded to a managed one at a later time.
+You would only need redis if you plan to have your dev environment clustered.

 If you are configuring for production (which we are in this post), you will need to setup a managed database and redis droplet.